VineetDabholkar2002/BasicAuthentication/README.md

 # Flask User Authentication and Authorization

-This Flask application demonstrates user authentication and authorization using various methods such as Basic Auth and Bearer Token.
+This Flask appn demonstrates user authentication and authorization using various methods such as Basic Auth, Bearer Token and bcrpyt for password hashing.

 ## Project Overview